 If the person you’re searching for might be incarcerated at a different jail you can check the other Texas county jails in our Texas County Jail Guide: List of all county jails in Texas

 A mugshot, also called a jail processing photo, is a photo taken by the police when you get processed at jail intake.
-A mugshot is make of one full face and a side photo.
+A mugshot is made up of one full face photo and a side photo.
 Your name and jail booking number will be on the pictures, and they are stored.